 Dr Brian Buijsse from the German Institute of Human Nutrition, Nutheta, commented: “Small amounts of chocolate may help to prevent heart disease, but only if it replaces other energy-sense food, such as snacks, in order to keep body weight stable”.

-But a warning comes from Victora Taylor, Senior Heart Health Dietician, at the British Heart Foundation.
+But a warning comes from Victoria Taylor, Senior Heart Health Dietician, at the British Heart Foundation.

-The good news is that you can indulge in some chocolate this Easter.
+The good news is that you can indulge in some chocolate at Easter

 The bad news is that if you get given a whole lot of Easter eggs, you are going to have to ration them out quite severely to half a small egg per week.